 DDOT's dockless demonstration was designed to provide the opportunity to observe a new form of shared mobility and its potential advantages, while managing competing demands for public space and prioritizing public interest.
-The first phase of the demonstration began in September 2017 to operate through April 2018.
-This initial period was extended to August 2018 after showing some promise but inconclusive results.
-DDOT issued operators in the program Public Right-Of-Way Occupancy Permits (PROW-OPs), with accompanying terms and conditions that detailed the rules of the program.
+The first phase of the demonstration began in September 2017 and operated through April 2018.
+This initial period was extended to August 2018 after showing promising but inconclusive results.

+DDOT issued operators in the program Public Right-Of-Way Occupancy Permits (PROW- OPs), with accompanying terms and conditions that detailed the rules of the program.
 Operators were limited to 400 vehicles each, were required to provide public data and monthly reports to DDOT, and were not charged a fee to operate.
 DDOT reiterated existing regulations regarding where each vehicle could be legally parked and operated.
-At the program's height, seven companies participated.
-Mobike, Lime, Spin, and ofo operated traditional pedal bicycles.
-JUMP operated motorized or electricassist bicycles.
+At the program's peak, seven companies participated.
+Mobike, Lime, Spin, and Ofo operated traditional pedal bicycles.
+JUMP operated motorized or electric-assist bicycles.
 Skip, Bird, and Lime operated electric scooters (defined as "personal mobility devices" in the District).
-From September 2017 through June 2018, the dockless demonstration resulted in over 625,000 dockless trips by approximately 233,700 unique users among the seven companies.
+From September 2017 through June 2018, the dockless demonstration resulted in over 625,000 dockless trips by riders with approximately 233,700 unique user accounts among the seven companies.